Actual name: Salomon, Solomon, Shlomo.

 Alternate spelling: Moni.

-Mony Abraham was born on November 22 1889 (November 10 according to the Julian calendar in use at the time of his birth), in Ruschuk, Bulgaria.
-The son of Mamo Abraham and Lea Jacob, he was the youngest of four children.
+Mony Abraham was born on November 22 1889 (November 10 according to the Julian calendar in use at the time of his birth), in Ruschuk, Bulgaria, the son of Mamo Abraham and Lea Jacob.
+He had three older brothers: Haim, Moshe (Moritz), and Isak Mamo.

 Birth certificate for Haim, Moritz, Isak and Mony Abraham, Ruschuk, 1901

-List of Abraham family births drawn by the Sepharadic Congregation of Ruschuk in Ladino, 1901.
+Birth records of the Abraham brothers drawn by the Sepharadic Congregation of Ruschuk (Ruse) in Ladino, 1901.

 Mony is the last entry, under his birth name Shlomo (Solomon).